Bumba Meu Boi: History

 Many different origins of Bumba Meu Boi have been proposed.
-However, the most commonly believed one is from mid-18th Century Brazil lower class communities that were left very little from the wealthy and forced to live dreadful lives.
+However, the most commonly believed one is from mid-18th-century Brazil lower-class communities that were left very little from the wealthy and forced to live dreadful lives.
 It was through these rough conditions that Bumba Meu Boi was born to bring joy to these deprived communities, as well as to provide men with an internal form of rebellion.
 These communities consisted of slaves and rural workers.
 So from the start, Bumba Meu Boi was created from people of mixed origins.
 This is significant because it cuts the festival from any racial ties.

-As it became more popular throughout northeastern communities in the 22th Century, people began performing it for the entertainment of others, rather than merely for self-enjoyment.
+As it became more popular throughout northeastern communities in the 21st century, people began performing it for the entertainment of others, rather than merely for self-enjoyment.
 It was at this point that it evolved from a family affair to a communal one.
-This also made it more important within lower class Brazilians' social lives, as it brought everyone together.
-By the 20th Century the play became an annual and biannual event, transitioning to its modern form as a festival.
-Throughout the 20th century and the turn of the 21st Century, the festival experienced large amounts of popularization, spreading to all corners of the nation.
+This also made it more important within lower-class Brazilians' social lives, as it brought everyone together.
+By the 20th century the play became an annual and biannual event, transitioning to its modern form as a festival.
+Throughout the 20th century and the turn of the 21st century, the festival experienced large amounts of popularization, spreading to all corners of the nation.
 This created large variations of the festival to form, depending on the central values of each community it is celebrated in.
-Today, its variations and the Brazilians that celebrate them can be sorted into two main categories of people.
+Today, its variations and the Brazilians who celebrate them can be sorted into two main categories of people.
 There are those who continue to celebrate the festival in its traditional forms, who mainly live in northern, northeastern, and Amazonian cities and villages, especially in Maranhão, though it also exists in central regions as well.
 These forms of the festival still maintain a large focus on the rebellious features of the play towards the upper class, providing Brazil's lower class with a strong cultural connection to Brazil's past.
 Then there are those who embrace its modern form, which is more constantly altering to modern trends and is aroused by the media.
 These forms of the festival allow Brazilians to embrace the more current, festive cultures of Brazil.
-Rationally, this form exists in more populated, modernized cities such as Rio de Janeiro, and is perceived by traditionalist to have lost the meaning of the celebration.
+Rationally, this form exists in more populated, modernized cities such as Rio de Janeiro, and is perceived by traditionalists to have lost the meaning of the celebration.

-The ox was placed as a centerpiece because, at the time, they saw as an animal of high economic regard due to its use in farming.
-Oxen were also highly involved in colonial's social lives, as bullfighting and calf-dancing were very popular.
-These are thought to have been passed down from lower class Portuguese families, as similar social activities can be traced back much further in Portugal.
+The ox was placed as a centerpiece because, at the time, it was seen as an animal of high economic regard due to its use in farming.
+Oxen were also highly involved in colonists' social lives, as bullfighting and calf-dancing were very popular.
+These are thought to have been passed down from lower-class Portuguese families, as similar social activities can be traced back much further in Portugal.

 A literal translation for "bumba my ox" could be "dance my ox".